- 2019 MARY MCKENNA DRAW

 All ILGU affiliated golf clubs across the island of Ireland are invited annually to participate in the Mary Mc Kenna Diamond Trophy Tournament.
 The format for the competition is Scotch Foursomes Matchplay.
 Each team selects 10 lady members (5 pairings) over the age of 60years, playing off full ILGU handicaps subject to a maximum handicap limit of 50.

-The competition is run firstly at county level, then regional level and ultimately the successful finalists from each region come together to play the All Ireland semi-finals and finals usually in early September In Woodenbridge Golf Club, County Wicklow.
+The competition is run at regional level and ultimately the successful finalists from each region come together to play the All Ireland semi-finals and finals usually the second week-end in September In Woodenbridge Golf Club, County Wicklow.

 Our Patron, Mary Mc Kenna attends to welcome the teams and to present the prizes to the winning teams.
 The presence of this golfing legend is always appreciated by all participants.